Up to 50% off* on over 100 top brands! Shop

 Added features of The North Face Summit Series

-When it comes to staying warm and dry in tough conditions, The North Face Summit Series certainly delivers, but it’s the extra features that really set the collection apart.
-With its ultrathin fabrics, optimized weight to warmth ratio, the freedom of movement its products offer and their durability, it’s no wonder athletes around the world choose to take on the toughest challenges equipped with the Summit Series!
+When it comes to staying warm and dry in harsh conditions, The North Face Summit Series certainly delivers, but it’s the extra features that really set the collection apart.
+With its super-thin fabrics, optimized warmth-to-weight ratio, ease of movement and durability, it makes sense that Summit Series gear is chosen by athletes all over the world when preparing for their most demanding challenges.

 Share